 Historically, the lungo “long” coffee was looked down upon by the specialty coffee community.

-The same amount of coffee was used as an espresso, but with much more water run through the grounds.
-This created a much longer, weaker drink.
-Although it did offer a longer-lasting coffee drinking experience for the customer.
+The same amount of coffee was used as an espresso but with much more water is run through the grounds, a ratio of 1:3 or even 1:4.
+This created a much longer, weaker, and bitter drink.
+Although it did offer a longer-lasting coffee-drinking experience for the customer.

-However, a lack of body and mouthfeel alongside a tendency towards bitterness are not characteristics most people look for in good coffee.
+However, a lack of body and mouthfeel alongside the extra bitterness are not characteristics most people look for in good coffee.

 Lately, there has been a movement to brew lighter roasts in this fashion.
 This can result in a very well-balanced cup of coffee with great complexity.